maltevonehren/etiss/examples/SW/README.md

 - The toolchain basename can be overwritten using `<ARCH>_TOOLCHAIN_BASENAME`.
 - In case the toolchain is not on the path its location get be specified with `<ARCH>_TOOLCHAIN_PREFIX`

+The main cmake project will pass these variables on to the external projects.
+See [this section of the main README](../../README.md#example-target-software) for an example.

 The defaults are:
 - `RISCV_TOOLCHAIN_BASENAME` = `riscv64-unknown-elf`

 ## Changing code in `examples/SW/target_code`

-Due to the nature of CMakes ExternalProject_Add, changes to the source files in `target_code` do not trigger a rebuild.
+Due to the nature of CMakes ExternalProject_Add, changes to the source files in `target_code` do not trigger a build of the target software.
-While developing example code in `target_code` the CMake cache variable `EXAMPLES_ALWAYS_REBUILD` can be set to `ON`.
+When changing code in the `target_code` folder, make sure to set `EXAMPLES_ALWAYS_BUILD` to `ON`.
-This will rebuild the example code during every build.
+This will trigger a build for the target software during every ETISS build.
+(During this build only the changed code will be compiled again)